 - The champion of the racing series is the one with the most points at the end of the season.

-ProSkill is based on the same concept, but it is applied to a year-long season of Arrive and Drive kart racing (see below on when the season officially begins).
+ProSkill is based on the same concept, but it is applied to all of your races (even Arrive and Drive) during the entire ProSkill Season.
 It’s the points system that we use to rank racers at all our facilities across the country.
 It allows racers to compete for best ProSkill on a location by location basis, but also on a nationwide basis.
 Also, just like in professional racing, everyone starts off the season with the same number of points.

 How ProSkill Points Are Awarded